How to Get Rid Of Cockroaches in Your Sink and Drains

 Additionally, it damages a cockroach’s exoskeleton.
 A roach won’t die instantly if it walks through borax.
 Instead, it’ll go back to its hiding place and eat any borax dust it picked up.
 You might not notice the bugs’ deaths at first, but you should see them drop in numbers in two weeks.

-Even though both products are natural, they are also irritating and should not be inhaled.
-Do not use this mixture around children, pets, food preparation areas, and don't apply it in areas where family and pets will come in contact with it.
+Although both products are natural, they are also irritating and should not be inhaled.
+This mixture should not be used around children, pets and food preparation areas.

 Diatomaceous Earth